Philippines TraveL GUIDE

 7. What to pack for the Philippines

 Of course, let’s not forget the beach!
-For your beach kit, we recommend bringing a swimsuit, some water shoes that make it easier to move around on days you go out to enjoy snorkelling and waterfalls, and a quick‑dry towel so you’re not lugging it around wet.
+For your beach kit, we recommend bringing a swimsuit, water shoes, which make it easier to move around when you go snorkeling or visit waterfalls, and a quick-dry towel so you’re not carrying it around wet.
 Dry bags are also very useful for keeping your valuables safe from water when you go on excursions.
-You can easily buy them once you arrive in the Philippines for about €7.
+You can easily buy them once you arrive in the Philippines for about $11.

 8. Transport / How to get around

-9. Money: budget for traveling to the Philippines
+9. Money: travel budget for the Philippines

-Your daily budget for a trip around the Philippines totally depends on your travel style and the activities you do.
-In that sense, you could say it’s a country “for all budgets.”
-We think it’s possible to travel the country from just €20 per day if you follow a few tips.
-In How much does it cost to travel to the Philippines? we explain everything in detail.
+Your daily budget for a trip around the Philippines really depends on your travel style and the activities you do.
+In that sense, you could say it’s a country for every budget.
+We think it’s possible to travel around the country on as little as $32 per day if you follow a few tips.
+In How much does it cost to travel to the Philippines?, we explain everything in detail.

 When it’s time to eat, head to the traditional carenderias.
-These are local restaurants with different pots of pre‑cooked dishes where you can choose what you want simply by pointing.
-A sort of buffet with dishes like spring rolls, battered eggplant (oh, how delicious tortang talong is!), rice, adobo, and other Filipino delights.
-This is the cheapest way to eat, and you can satisfy your hunger for just over €2.
+These are local restaurants with pots of ready-made dishes where you can choose what you want by simply pointing.
+Think of them as a kind of buffet with dishes like spring rolls, battered eggplant (oh, how delicious tortang talong is!), rice, adobo, and other Filipino delights.
+This is one of the cheapest ways to eat, and you can eat well for just over $3.

 The same goes for accommodation.
-If you want a nice resort with a pool, restaurant, and air‑conditioning, you’ll find it.
+If you want a nice resort with a pool, restaurant, and air-conditioning, you’ll find it.
 But if you simply need a room with a bed and a shared bathroom, you’ll have no trouble finding that either.
-For the first option, expect an average of around €30 per night depending on the level you’re after, while for the second you can book from just €8.
+For the first option, expect an average of around $45 per night depending on the level of comfort you’re after, while for the second you can book from just $13.

-The price of transport varies depending on how you want to get around.
-Inter‑island flights can be found from €20 if you book in advance, but if you decide to go by ferry you’ll pay much less per leg.
-It all depends on the time you have and the route you take.
+Transport costs vary depending on how you want to get around.
+You can find inter-island flights from $30 if you book in advance, but if you decide to go by ferry, you’ll pay much less per leg.
+It all depends on how much time you have and the route you take.
 As always, slow travel is cheaper.

-What tends to make a trip to the Philippines more expensive are excursions.
-If you want to make the most of your trip, many destinations require boat trips (the famous island hopping), which usually cost between €20 and €30 per person.
+Excursions are what tend to make a trip to the Philippines more expensive.
+If you want to make the most of your trip, many destinations require boat trips (the famous island-hopping tours), which usually cost between $30 and $50 per person.

-It’s also normal to want to discover the islands’ underwater world—which we highly recommend—so consider that a scuba dive in the Philippines costs between €22 and €35.
+It’s also normal to want to discover the islands’ underwater world — which we highly recommend — so keep in mind that a dive in the Philippines usually costs between $35 and $55.

 There’s also an option not many people know about, but it’s undoubtedly the best of all: REMITLY.
-This platform lets you send yourself money to pawnshops—the pawn stores in the Philippines that Filipinos use to receive/send money to each other.
-In a matter of seconds, with no fees (the first time is free; after that it’s just €2.99) and with a better exchange rate, you can receive more than 50,000 pesos (if you want) in one go.
-Plus, using OUR LINK, you get a €10 welcome bonus.
+This platform lets you send money to yourself through pawnshops — local pawnshops in the Philippines, which Filipinos often use to send and receive money.
+In a matter of seconds, with no fees on your first transfer (the first time is free; after that it’s just $5) and with a better exchange rate, you can receive more than 50,000 pesos if you need to in one go.
+Plus, using OUR LINK, you get a $10 welcome bonus.
 We know it sounds odd, but it’s what we always use on our trips and it works like a charm.
 You can read more in Remitly in the Philippines.

 10. Finding accommodation in the Philippines